vonschutter/RTD-Minecraft-Server-Manager/README.md

 - Install or reuse a handy Ubuntu server or desktop system.
 - SSH to your Ubuntu system or open a terminal if you are using your Ubuntu Desktop.
-- download the script to your home folder:
+- Download the script to your home folder:
 ```
 wget https://github.com/vonschutter/Ubuntu-Minecraft-Server-Manager/raw/master/minecraft-server
 ```